Best Taco Lasagna Recipe

 Recipe Variations:

-• Meat: While I used ground beef in this Taco Lasagna, you can easily swap the meat for ground chicken, ground turkey, or even sausage, or chorizo.
+• Meat: Swap the beef for ground chicken, turkey, sausage, or chorizo.

-• Vegetarian: To make it vegetarian, skip the meat altogether and use more refried beans, canned beans, and veggies, including mushrooms, squash, avocado, corn, zucchini, and kale.
+• Vegetarian: To make it vegetarian, skip the meat altogether and use more refried beans and canned beans and veggies, including mushrooms, squash, avocado, corn, zucchini, and kale.

-• Spicier: Alternatively, make it spicier by using chipotle peppers in adobo sauce or more chiles.
+• Spicier: Alternatively, make it spicier using chipotle peppers in adobo sauce or more chiles.

-• Gluten-Free: Also, this recipe is easy to make gluten-free, just use corn tortillas and you are good.
+• Gluten-Free: This recipe is also easy to make gluten-free; just use corn tortillas, and you’re good to go.

-• Noodles: I made this recipe using tortillas, but you can use regular lasagna noodles as well.
+• Noodles: I made this recipe using tortillas, but you can also use regular lasagna noodles.

-• Cheese: Another option is to use your favorite cheese, like cheddar, Fontina, Gouda, or Pepper Jack cheese for a spicy kick.
+• Cheese: For a spicy kick, you can also use your favorite cheese, such as cheddar, Fontina, Gouda, or Pepper Jack.

 Serving suggestions: